lindamood/lindamood.github.io/npr.md

 ## Photo essays

-I was incredibly lucky to have had the opportunity to work on the design of a number of photo essays with a photojournalist as talented as David Gilkey.
-He trusted the Visuals team with his work, which allowed us to design experiences that went beyond treating his photography as isolated elements on the page.
+I was incredibly lucky to have the opportunity to work on the design of several photo essays with a photojournalist as talented as the late David Gilkey.
+He trusted the Visuals team with his work, which allowed us to design experiences that went beyond treating photography as isolated elements on the page.

 My goal in the design of these photo essays was to create a unified story experience that reflected the same editorial intention found in his photography.